 Divide each rib rack in two so you have 4 pieces.

 Rub the All American BBQ dry rub recipe completely over all surfaces of the ribs.

-Place the rub covered pork ribs in a large glass dish and cover with plastic wrap.
+Place the rub covered ribs in a large glass dish and cover with plastic wrap.